 This action applies for police staff roles, police officers, community support officers and special constables protected by the characteristics in the Equality Act 2010.
 The Equality Act 2010 aims to prevent discrimination and strengthen the promotion of equality, make the current equality law consistent, clear and easier to follow ensuring fairness across the board where possible.

-However, the protected characteristics must be assessed separately in each case depending on West Mercia Police level of representation in the previous year.
-This will determine who we can offer positive action support to.
+However, the protected characteristics must be assessed separately in each case depending on West Mercia Police level of representation.
+This will determine who we can offer Positive Action support to.

 The protected characteristics are:

 Our Positive Action team develops initiatives around recruitment, retention and progression, supporting our aim of being a representative workforce which offers everyone equality of opportunity to progress and flourish.

 The team provides practical support to candidates, such as Discovery Sessions to walk them through the application process, 1-2-1 support and webinars.

 When available, team also attends community-based events and careers fairs, where they are available to answer any questions you may have about working with us.
 If individuals are interested in pursuing a career with us, we are able to take their details in order to discuss future employment opportunities with West Mercia Police.